 4:30 – 6:15pm Text

-There are 15-minute breaks between sessions and lunch is 90 minutes giving you time to reflect, settle and arrive for the afternoon sessions.
+Lunch is 90 minutes giving you time to reflect, settle and arrive for the afternoon sessions.
 On late days, Dinner break is 1 hour.

-Participants will receive a finalized schedule for week ONE on Sunday May 20th.
-And a finalized schedule of WEEK TWO on Sunday, May 27th.
+Participants will receive a finalized schedule for week ONE on Sunday May 19th and will receive schedules for the following two weeks each Saturday.